 It’s not the first time in this country in recent years that people have voted for something that makes them economically worse off though.

 If you are a Premier League club owner things are looking great.
-There’s more money coming into your club from the Premier League and in addition UEFA have announced an extra £780 million of annual prize money each season too.
+There’s more money coming into your club from the Premier League and in addition UEFA have announced an extra £780 million of annual prize money each season too for clubs that qualify for the Champions League and Europa League.

 This money won’t go to players, as under the Premier League’s Short Term Cost Control rules wages can only increase by £7 million a season plus any money generated by the clubs themselves through commercial and matchday income.